AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 # 1. Introduction # {#alib_strings_intro}

 C++ developers do not need to get motivated much about using a 3rd-party string library.
-This is due to the fact that the language itself does not offer powerful built-in types that allow convenient character string processing.<br>
+This is because the language itself does not offer powerful built-in types.
+Both C++ standard library types \c std::string and \c std::string_view are not designed to really process string data.
+For example, only with C++20 method \c starts_with() and \c ends_with() were added, and only C++23 brings method \c contains().
+It seems like the standard committee does not want to empower these types and this is an acceptable design decision, which is perfectly understandable.

 The situation is even a little worse, because in C++:
 - There is more than one character type defined.